pdrb/hsdecks/README.rst

 hsdecks
 =======

-A simple hearthstone deck tool created for quickly comparing two decks, eventually, a bunch of other functionalities were added, check below for full options.
+A simple hearthstone deck tool created for quickly comparing two decks.
+Eventually, a bunch of other functionalities were added.
+Check below for full options.

 Cards database is created automatically on the first execution.